AbayomiOlaoye/covid-info/README.md

 - To clone the project select the desired directory in cmd and run: `git clone https://github.com/AbayomiOlaoye/covid-info.git`
 - Install npm dependencies: `npm install`
 - To check the live preview: `npm run start`
-- For StyLint test, run: `npx stylelint "**/*.{css,scss}"`
+- For StyleLint test, run: `npx stylelint "**/*.{css,scss}"`
 - For WebHint test, run: `npx hint .`
 - For EsLint test, run: `npx eslint .`

 ## Prerequisites
-- Have basic level knowledge about HTML/CSS/JS/ES6/React/Redux
+- Have basic level knowledge of HTML/CSS/JS/ES6/React/Redux
 - Have basic level knowledge about linters/Webpack
-- Have basic level knowledge about the working of website
+- Have basic level knowledge about the working of the website

 ### Setup
 1. Download the **Zip** file or clone the repo with: